 On the flip side, Border Collies are highly sensitive to their surroundings and might get overwhelmed easily if they are in a busy space.
 While this breed is never shy, they can act aloof and wary towards strangers, until their handler lets them know they’re safe.
 Border Collies are affectionate and enjoy cuddling, but only as a treat after a stimulating day of work!

 Then we have the Kelpie.
-Also known as Australian Kelpie, these dogs were specifically selected to herd sheep on their own, without getting feedback from shepherds.
+Also known as the Australian Kelpie, these dogs were specifically selected to herd sheep on their own, without getting feedback from shepherds.
 This means Kelpies enjoy challenges and working independently.
 However, they are also fiercely loyal dogs that want to please their owners and enjoy praise after a job well done.

 As you can see, both of these breeds are friendly and affectionate with their families but would rather stay away from large groups of people and noisy situations.
-The Border Collie Kelpie mix follows after those footsteps and will stay reserved in unknown situations while enjoying the challenges that come with a working life.
+The Border Collie Kelpie mix follows in those footsteps and will be reserved in unknown situations while enjoying the challenges that come with a working life.
 In general, this mix is used as a herding dog, but has also been known to act as scent and rescue dog with the police, or as dedicated agility competitors.